WJZE

-WJZE (Hot 97-3) is a Mainstream Urban radio station serving the Toledo area in Ohio, United States.
-The Urban Radio Broadcasting outlet broadcasts at 97.3 MHz with an ERP of 4,300 Watts and is licensed to Oak Harbor, Ohio.
+WJZE (97.3 FM) is a mainstream urban radio station serving the Toledo area in Ohio, United States.
+The Urban Radio Broadcasting outlet broadcasts with an ERP of 4,300 watts and is licensed to Oak Harbor, Ohio.
 The station's studios are located in downtown Toledo, and its transmitter is located west of Woodville, Ohio.

 History

 Jazzy 97

-The Station was originally assigned the call letters WUIA but they were never used.
+The Station was originally assigned the call letters WFUA but they were never used.
 97.3 FM signed on September 18, 1993 with a Smooth Jazz format known as Jazzy 97, the call letters WJZE matched the station's name.
 The station was owned by Oak Harbor Community Broadcasting, Inc. The company's name would later change to RASP Broadcasting Enterprises, Inc. Studios and offices were located at 1600 Woodville Road in nearby Millbury.

 Classic Rock 97.3 WJZE

 WJZE dropped its smooth jazz format for classic rock in mid-1996.
 A few months prior to the change, 94.5 WXKR had dropped its popular classic rock format for Adult Alternative, leaving Toledo without a full-time classic rock station.
 The station became simply known as "Classic Rock 97.3 WJZE, the station that brought classic rock back to Toledo".
 WJZE did moderately well despite its spotty signal on the west side of town.
 However, on February 2, 1998, 94.5 WXKR changed its format back to classic rock.
 It soon became apparent, that with WXKR's 30,000–watt signal, WJZE could not compete with only 3,000 watts of power.